Nile Expedition: The expedition

 The Canadians' six-month contracts were soon to expire, and they were asked to re-enlist.
 Though offered generous inducements, only 86 of the voyageurs, including their commander, Denison, signed up for a second six-month contract.
 The rest elected to return to Canada, hoping to arrive in time for the spring logging season.
 This did not halt the expedition, as the worst of the river was already behind them and the smaller number of soldiers travelling by river reduced the need for the Canadians.
 Denison and his men continued piloting the small boats up the river.

 General Gordon's last entry in his journal, dated 14 December 1884, read, "Now mark this, if the Expeditionary Force, and I ask for no more than 200 men, does not come in ten days, the town may fall; and I have done my best for the honour of our country.
 Good bye."

 On 26 January 1885, Khartoum fell to the Mahdist army of 50,000 men.
 At that time of year the Nile was shallow enough to be forded and the Mahdists were able to breach the city's defences by attacking the poorly-defended approaches from the river.
 The entire garrison was slaughtered, including General Gordon.
-His head was cut off and delivered to the Mahdi.
+His head was cut off and delivered to Muhammad Ahmad.

 Two days later, two of Gordon's armed steamers – the Bordein and the Talahawiyeh – towing several native boats and carrying some 240 British and native troops including 24 men from the Royal Sussex Regiment, came within sight of the city.
 Dismayed at the sight of the city's fall, Wilson ordered his flotilla to turn about and steam back down river to Metemma.
 It was the closest the relief column would get to Khartoum.